Knapping: Tools

 There are many different methods of shaping stone into useful tools.
 Early knappers could have used simple hammers made of wood or antler to shape stone tools.
 The factors that contribute to the knapping results are varied, but the EPA (exterior platform angle) indeed influences many attributes, such as length, thickness and termination of flakes.

 Hard hammer techniques are used to remove large flakes of stone.
 Early knappers and hobbyists replicating their methods often use cobbles of very hard stone, such as quartzite.
 This technique can be used by flintknappers to remove broad flakes that can be made into smaller tools.
 This method of manufacture is believed to have been used to make some of the earliest stone tools ever found, some of which date from over 2 million years ago.

 Soft hammer techniques are more precise than hard hammer methods of shaping stone.
 Soft hammer techniques allow a knapper to shape a stone into many different kinds of cutting, scraping, and projectile tools.
 These "soft hammer" techniques also produce longer, thinner flakes, potentially allowing for material conservation or a lighter lithic tool kit to be carried by mobile societies.

 Pressure flaking involves removing narrow flakes along the edge of a stone tool.
 This technique is often used to do detailed thinning and shaping of a stone tool.
-Pressure flaking involves putting a large amount of force across a region on the edge of the tool and (hopefully) causing a narrow flake to come off of the stone.
+Pressure flaking involves putting a large amount of force across a region on the edge of the tool and (when successful) causing a narrow flake to come off of the stone.
 Modern hobbyists often use pressure flaking tools with a copper or brass tip, but early knappers could have used antler tines or a pointed wooden punch; traditionalist knappers still use antler tines and copper-tipped tools.
 The major advantage of using soft metals rather than wood or bone is that the metal punches wear down less and are less likely to break under pressure.